davew-msft/MLOps-E2E/README.md

 Our company sells bikes.
 We have data about who does and does not buy bikes.
 We'd like to use that data to build a predictive model to determine who will buy bikes in the future.

 On Day 2 of the workshop we'll look at the second part of the business use case...we want to look at our specifications documents and determine if they are compliant or not with bicycle industry regulations (work with me on this use case).
+We are going to build an MLOps solution that uses Deep Learning against the specifications text to determine if we are in compliance.

 ## Workshop Objectives